Why is a mule saddle different?

 A mule is a hybrid.
 While the definition of “hybrid” can vary somewhat, in this case it means the offspring of the cross between two different animal species.
 A mule is a hybrid because it is the cross between a female horse and a male donkey.
 Although both male and female mules are almost always sterile, male mules are commonly gelded (castrated) in order to prevent the behavioral problems inherent in many studs.

-Mules benefit from “hybrid vigor,” which means that many of the traits it receives from its parents are enhanced, or superior in a mule.
+Mules benefit from “hybrid vigor,” which means that many of the traits it receives from its parents are enhanced, or superior in the mule than in either of its parents.
 For example, mules are commonly considered to be smarter, stronger, possess more endurance, and healthier than either of its parents.
 Concerning a mule’s hybrid vigor, Charles Darwin said:

 “The mule always appears to me a most surprising animal.
 That a hybrid should possess more reason, memory, obstinacy, social affection, powers of muscular endurance, and length of life, than either of its parents, seems to indicate that art has here outdone nature.”